 erasing some of Thursday's gains, after stocks jumped and as

 investors prepared for $72 billion in new supply next week.

 The Treasury will sell $32 billion in three-year notes on

 Tuesday, $24 billion in 10-year notes on Wednesday and $16

 A stronger-than-expected reduction in the trade deficit on

-Friday was also seen helping riskier stocks gain, reducing
+Friday was also seen helping riskier stocks to gain, reducing